Niva Bupa Health Insurance

 1. 1

-Intimate Niva Bupa within 24 hours of admission (or before planned admission).
+Intimate Niva Bupa within 24 hours of emergency admission (or 48 hours before planned admission) via 18605008888 or your Policywings advisor.

 2. 2

-For cashless, present your e-card at a network hospital — the hospital submits the pre-auth form.
+For cashless, present your e-card at any of the 10,000+ network hospitals.
+The hospital submits the pre-authorisation form.

 3. 3